 Multimedia Productions is a course that combines text, graphics, sound, animation, and video delivered by computer or other electronic means.
 The course focuses on the systematic design and development of effective, efficient, and appealing visual productions.
 Students will plan and design production sequences, then use computer-based authoring/multimedia software (such as Adobe Premiere) to deliver the production.
-Technologies, such as CD/DVD/Blue-Ray technology, digitized audio, digitized still and motion video, and scanned images, are incorporated into multimedia projects.
-Finally, students design, develop, implement, and evaluate productions.
+Technologies, such as digitized audio, digitized still and motion video, and scanned images, are incorporated into multimedia projects.
+Students design, develop, implement, and evaluate productions.
 Class sessions consist of discussions, collaborative activities, demonstrations, skills-building activities, peer evaluation, and time to work on projects.
+The students will also create promotional, informational, and creative multimedia productions for the direct use of the school.